kawansoft/aceql-http/src/test/java/README.txt

 AceQL
 -----

-All majors tests are run using The Client SDK (aceql-http-client-sdk project):
+All majors tests are run using The Client SDK (aceql-http-client-jdbc-driver project):

     <dependency>
         <groupId>com.aceql</groupId>